-As a way to celebrate the 2017 Catholic Schools Week or as special Lenten project, parish schools in the Archdiocese are invited to take part in Catholic Charities' Kids Kicking Poverty program to help the poor in our local communities.
+As a way to celebrate the 2017 Catholic Schools Week, or as a special Lenten project, parish schools in the Archdiocese are invited to take part in Catholic Charities' Kids Kicking Poverty program to help the poor in our local communities.
 This is a great way to promote the tenants of Catholic Social Teaching, to encourage class discussion about poverty, and give your students the opportunity to be engaged in meaningful collections!

-Please know that your students can help Catholic Charities' clients ANYTIME during the year!
+Your students can help Catholic Charities' clients ANYTIME during the year!
 We'd be happy to arrange for our program staff to come and speak to your students prior to the collection or when the collection is finished.
 Many schools combine the presentations at an all school mass, where the collected items can be displayed around the alter as a sign of the student's offering to others.
 Whatever works for your school!

 Download our KIDS KICKING POVERTY FLYER

 Questions?
 Looking for other ideas to get your students involved?
 Contact:

 We are so grateful to the wonderful students who engage in discussion and collection projects that help our clients in need.
 What a great way to engage young people in living as Christ did - by reaching out to those in need.